-The committee membership shall consist of the one faculty member who teaches on a regular basis at the Pampa Center, one faculty member who teaches on the main campus, the Vice President of Student Services, the Vice President of Administrative Services, and the Director of Financial Aid.
+The committee membership shall consist of one faculty member who teaches on a regular basis at the Pampa Center, one faculty member who teaches on the Clarendon campus, one faculty member at large, the financial aid assistant, the Dean of Student Affairs, the Vice President of Administrative Services, and the Director of Financial Aid.
+The Chief of Staff shall serve as an ex-officio member.